renehorstmann/Modern-C-Guide/README.md

 ### <a name="S-basics-errors"></a>Error Handling

-If it is possible, always write functions that do not produce any errors at all.
+If possible, always write functions that do not produce any errors at all.
 For example:
 ```c
 int count_char(const char *string, char c) {